vahiwe/Udacity-DevOps-Capstone-Project/README.md

 **11)** You might get blocked by RBAC policies while trying to access the cluster.
 Basically, RBAC policies set to restrict the resources you use and limits a few of your action.
 Visit this [link](https://www.edureka.co/community/34714/code-error-403-when-trying-to-access-kubernetes-cluster) to see how to resolve this.

 **12)** A command line tool 'sed' is used in updating the kubernetes configuration file in other to force the pods to update with the new image.
 The reason for this is that Kubernetes (wrongly) considers Docker tags as immutable (i.e., once a tag is set, it is never changed).
+The rolling update is also activated by the change in image name.

 ## :page_with_curl:  _Local Docker and Kubernetes Setup_